Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 The Canadian soprano (and mezzo-soprano), Dominique Labelle, was New England First Place Winner in 1989 and National Council Winner in 1989.
 She is a National Winner of the Metropolitan Opera competition, and is also the recipient of a George London Foundation Award, and Boston University's Distinguished Alumni Award.

-Dominique Labelle first came to international prominence as Donna Anna in Peter Sellars' production of Don Giovanni, which she performed in New York, Paris, and Vienna.
-Whether in opera or in concert, the luminous beauty of her voice, her charismatic stage presence, and her impeccable musicianship are unmistakable.
-She is sought after by such conductors as Pierre Boulez, Bernard Haitink, Christopher Hogwood, Kurt Masur, Nicholas McGegan, John Nelson, Sir Roger Norrington, Seiji Ozawa, Leonard Slatkin, Michael Tilson Thomas, Franz Welser-Möst and David Zinman, and has sung with most of the major USA orchestras including Atlanta, Boston, Cincinnati, Cleveland, Houston, Los Angeles, Minnesota, New York, Philadelphia, and San Francisco, among many others.
+Dominique Labelle is sought after by such conductors as Pierre Boulez, Bernard Haitink, Christopher Hogwood, Kurt Masur, Nicholas McGegan, John Nelson, Sir Roger Norrington, Seiji Ozawa, Leonard Slatkin, Michael Tilson Thomas, Franz Welser-Möst and David Zinman, and has sung with most of the major USA orchestras, including the Atlanta Symphony Orchestra, Boston Symphony Orchestra, Cincinnati Symphony Orchestra, Cleveland Orchestra, Houston Symphony Orchestra, Los Angeles Philharmonic Orchestra, Minnesota Orchestra, New York Philharmonic Orchestra, Philadelphia Orchestra, Saint Louis Symphony Orchestra and San Francisco Symphony Orchestra, among many others.
+She is also a regular guest soloist in Europe.

-Dominique Labelle's most recent opera roles include the title role in Lucia di Lammermoor (Seattle and Boston), Violetta in La Traviata (Boston), and the title role in Händel's Rodelinda (Göttingen).
+Dominique Labelle's most recent opera roles include the title role in Lucia di Lammermoor (Seattle and Boston), Violetta in La Traviata (Boston), and the title role in G.F.
+Handel's Rodelinda (Göttingen).
 She reprised Donna Anna in an abridged film version of the work, starring Dmitri Hvorostovsky.
 Also available on home video is the PBS telecast of the Sellars production of Don Giovanni, which was broadcast internationally.

 A committed recitalist, Dominique Labelle has touched audiences with her profound and sensitive interpretations of music and text.
 Her appearances have included solo recitals at New York's Weill Hall, Lincoln Center, the 92nd St. Y, The Vocal Arts Society in Washington, D.C., and appearances in Boston, Montreal, Moscow, Quebec and London, among others.

-Source: MET New England Region Website
+MET New England Region Website

 Contributed by